-- path The path for the request handler to be registered. - response\generator A function or method with the signature response\generator(path, data, request\id, link\id, remote\identity, requested\at) to be called.
+- path The path for the request handler to be registered. - response_generator A function or method with the signature response_generator(path, data, request_id, link_id, remote_identity, requested_at) to be called.
 Whatever this function returns will be sent as a response to the requester.
-If the function returns None, no response will be sent. - allow One of RNS.Destination.ALLOW\NONE, RNS.Destination.ALLOW\ALL or RNS.Destination.ALLOW\LIST.
-If RNS.Destination.ALLOW\LIST is set, the request handler will only respond to requests for identified peers in the supplied list. - allowed\list A list of bytes-like RNS.Identity hashes.
+If the function returns None, no response will be sent. - allow One of RNS.Destination.ALLOW_NONE, RNS.Destination.ALLOW_ALL or RNS.Destination.ALLOW_LIST.
+If RNS.Destination.ALLOW_LIST is set, the request handler will only respond to requests for identified peers in the supplied list. - allowed_list A list of bytes-like RNS.Identity hashes. - auto_compress If True or False, determines whether automatic compression of responses should be carried out.
+If set to an integer value, responses will only be auto-compressed if under this size in bytes.
+If omitted, the default compression settings will be followed.